ta012/SSLAM/README.md

 ![Polyphonic Datasets](assets/poly_results.png)

 ---

 ## **🔍️Inference Mode**

+## 🤗Hugging Face Inference

+You can run SSLAM for feature extraction without cloning this repo via [Hugging Face](https://huggingface.co/ta012/SSLAM_pretrain).

+## 📥Minimal Installation for Inference/Evaluation
 > **Note**: If you are already using [EAT](https://github.com/cwx-worst-one/EAT/tree/main) in your evaluation/inference pipeline, you can simply replace the weights with SSLAM weights, as the inference and evaluation code is identical to EAT.

 If not, follow the steps below for installation:
-## 📥Minimal Installation for Inference/Evaluation

 To simplify installation and avoid dependency conflicts, we've included a cloned copy of fairseq (`SSLAM_Inference/cloned_fairseq_copy/fairseq`) in the repository instead of requiring a direct fairseq installation.